marcusmunch/dotadump/README.md

 - [x] Select minimum games played with `HeroSuggester.py` heroes
 - [x] Select number of heroes played for `HeroSuggester.py` heroes
 - [x] Select minimum wins for heroes to play in `HeroSuggester.py`
+- [ ] Select minimum winrate for heroes to play in `HeroSuggester.py`

 ### In general
 - [x] Have fun!